2014 Montgomery County shootings: Victims

 Six people were killed and one was seriously injured.
 The suspect's ex-wife, Nicole Hill, was reportedly the last fatality.
 Also killed were Hill's mother, Joanna Koder Hill, and grandmother Patricia Hill, as well as her sister Patricia Flick, brother-in-law Aaron Flick, and 14-year-old niece Nina Flick.
 Hill's 17-year-old nephew, Anthony Flick, was wounded at the same location where his family was killed.
 He was rushed to the hospital for treatment for stab wounds to the head and hand and also blunt-force trauma to the head that resulted in a gaping skull fracture.
 He was declared to be in "serious but stable condition".
+When Anthony woke up, he could talk, but he could not recall what had transpired.
+He was discharged from the hospital on December 22.

 Officials released the causes of death for the slain victims.
 Patricia Flick was killed by gunshot wounds to her right forearm and face, also suffering from an incision wound to her head; Aaron Flick was killed by gunshot wounds to his right hand and head along with stab wounds to his arm and head; and Nina Flick died from twelve stab wounds to her head and an incision wound to the back of her neck.
 Patricia Hill was slashed in the left forearm and fatally shot in the head, near her right eye, while Joanne Hill died after being shot in the face and having her throat slashed.
 Nicole Hill suffered a gunshot wound to her hand and two fatal ones to the face.